-Sternfeld was inspired by Robert Frank who at the time was well known for influencing countless numbers of aspiring artists and photographers across a series of genres.
-With the money from the Guggenheim Grant, Sternfeld then traveled to various parts of America managing to capture normal Americans living their day to day life from his Volkswagen camper van.
+Sternfeld was inspired by Robert Frank1, who at the time was well known for influencing countless numbers of aspiring artists and photographers across a series of genres.
+With the Guggenheim Grant money, Sternfeld then traveled to various parts of America, managing to capture normal Americans living their day-to-day life from his Volkswagen camper van.

 Sternfeld used a large format 8×10 inch camera that he had to mount on a tripod.
 Unlike other photographers of this age, Sternfeld wanted to break away from the generic street photography that he had been doing in New York in exchange for a more complex vision of his country.

 He pursued this vision through large-scale color prints that appeared to be more detailed than the traditional black and white photos that he had gotten used to.

 The quality of the photos

 Although it was not the first time that a photographer had captured Americans in such a manner (photographers such as Lewis Baltz2 and Robert Adams3 had done it before but in black and white format), Sternfeld’s photos had a speechless quality to them that was missing in other similar projects.